Obama commutes prison sentences for 330 before leaving office

 The commutations were the most done in a single day, the White House said, and brought the total number of sentences reduced by Obama to 1,715.

-"The vast majority of these men and women are serving unduly long sentences for drug crimes," White House counsel Neil Eggleston said.
+"The vast majority of these men and women are serving unduly long sentences for drug crimes," White House counsel Neil Eggleston said in a statement.

 The move means Obama has granted more commutations than any other U.S. president in history and, Eggleston said, surpassed the number granted by the past 13 presidents combined.